codepo8/developer-advocacy-handbook/recording-talks.md

 ## Check your setup and your surroundings

-Much like when you give a live talk over the internet, it is important to check your setup and surroundings**.** Before you record yourself or stream make sure that nothing behind you could be distracting, confusing or -- in the worst case -- offending.
+Much like when you give a live talk over the internet, it is important to check your setup and surroundings.
+Before you record yourself or stream make sure that nothing behind you could be distracting, confusing or -- in the worst case -- offending.
 While a lot of recording and screencasting software has virtual backgrounds or blur options it is still a good call to get everything out of the way.
 To avoid annoying distractions make sure you turn off any notifications, automatic software updates and make sure you have some uninterrupted time to record your talk.
+I tend to set up an own OS and browser profile for recordings to make that easier.
 Try to avoid having to deal with any outside noise and keep the door closed with a sign outside that this is a recording in session and art in the making.

-## Record the different pieces of the talk separately
+## Record different parts of the talk separately

 The fun thing about recording your talk is that unless you have animations on your slides, you don't really need to go through the deck